gusbemacbe/suru-plus-aspromauros/README.md

 ### For Lubuntu users

-If you want the 24px and 26px icons to be colourful in the panel, the folder Suru++ Lubuntu is included in this repository.
-You must move this outside of folder Suru++ and apply "Suru++ Lubuntu".
+If you want the 24px and 26px icons to be colourful in the panel, the folder Suru++ Dark Lubuntu is included in this repository.
+You must move this outside of folder Suru++ Dark and apply "Suru++ Dark Lubuntu".

 ### Installation without CLI